bezzlab/mzIdentMLVisualiser/mzIdentMLViewer/README.md

 Copy mzIdentMLToJSON folder to your instance(<your galaxy directory>/tools/) This folder contains
  1. wrapper - mzIdentMLToJSON.xml
- 2. Python script - mzIdentMLToJSON.py
+ 2. python script - mzIdentMLToJSON.py
  3. java library - mzIdentMLExtractor.jar

 Again, you need to change the output file path in mzIdentMLToJSON.py file similar to you did in galaxy plugin installation.